patleeman/VSNotes/README.md

   // Default title for new notes.
   "vsnotes.defaultNoteName": "New_Note",

-  // Absolute path to directory to save notes.
+  // Path to directory to save notes.
+Use ~/ to denote a relative path from home folder.
   "vsnotes.defaultNotePath": "",

   // Default note title.
 Utilizes tokens set in vsnotes.tokens